fluxcd/flux/site/get-started.md

 In our example we are going to use [flux-get-started](https://github.com/weaveworks/flux-get-started).
-If you want to use that too, be sure to create a fork of it on Github and add the git URL to the config file above.
+If you want to use that too, be sure to create a fork of it on GitHub and add the git URL to the config file above.

 ## Deploying Flux to the cluster